UltraSalem/mightykingdoms/mightykingdoms_full.md

 Either player may choose to concede the field instead of having a *pitched battle*.
 The conceder is considered to have taken a *loss* result, with the other player taking a *win* (see *Results*, below).
 A player whose opponent has more army tokens than them in the hex **must** concede the field.
 A win on concession (forced or chosen) does **not** count for gaining *might* in the end of campaign scoring.

 _**Last Stand:**_ An exception to forced conceding is the Last Stand.
-If a player has no friendly adjacent tiles, they may choose to fight a *pitched battle* instead of automatically conceding.
+If a player has no friendly adjacent tiles, or is in a tile containing a Fortress they control and have chosen a *Defend* order, they may choose to fight a *pitched battle* instead of automatically conceding.
 As this will be a very one sided battle, it will be rare that people would choose this, but it might be the stuff legends are made of!
 The winner will get 1 *might* as normal for a *pitched battle*.

 The type of battle depends on the type of tokens on the tile, as explained below.